ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 -------------------
 This shader is SRP batcher compatible, so you can put lots of lens flares in scene without hurting CPU performance too much(even all lens flares use different materials).

-Also, this shader moved almost all calculation from fragment shader to vertex shader, so you can put lots of lens flares in scene without hurting GPU performance too much, as long as they are small and don't overlap(overdraw).
+Also, this shader moved almost all calculation from fragment shader to vertex shader, so you can put lots of lens flares in scene without hurting GPU performance too much, as long as they are small and don't overlap with each other(overdraw).

 Editor environment requirement
 -----------------------
 - URP 7.3.1 or above
 - Unity 2019.3 or above

-Hey I found a bug! / I want some extra features!
+Hey I found a bug! / I want some critical features!
 -----------------------
-send me an issue using github! (don't send to my email)
+send me an issue using github! (don't send it to my email, I may miss it)

 Implementation Reference
 -----------------------